-What makes a bowel movement healthy?
+When is a bowel movement considered healthy?

 In general, stool is healthy when it is light to dark brown in colour, neither runny nor hard, and smells bad but is not acrid or putrid.
 But why are bowel movements important?
 Your body and its digestive tract excretes numerous unusable food residues via the stool.
 In addition to these food residues, stool also contains other waste products from metabolism and digestion.
 These include: